 Minibozs are agreeable and eager to please their owners, so they make the perfect dog for first-time owners.

 If there is a cuter dog than the Yorkie, it’s probably the Pomeranian.
 Despite the Poms adorable looks, they’re actually really sassy because they think they’re as large as a Great Dane.

 The reality is, the Pom-A-Nauze won’t be larger than 1-6 kgs and 7 inches tall.

 Social and affectionate, the Pom-A-Nauze works excellent for adult families but may feel overwhelmed around children.

 This dog breed may bark frequently, but their intelligence makes it easy to steer them away from bad habits and aggressive behavior.

-20. The Lhasa Apso and Schnauzer mix (or the Schapso)
+20. Lhasa Apso & Schnauzer mix (AKA Schapso)

 Lhasa Apsos either look like adorable teddy bears or show dogs because their fur is so long that it sweeps the floor.

 What makes the Lhasa Apso unique is their need to make you laugh, and their intelligence and confidence makes them the perfect comedians.